birdfly/Tweaked-iOS-Apps/README.md

 All tweaks were obtained within their GitHub repos or by fetching the .debs via their cydia repos using [cydownload](https://github.com/borishonman/cydownload).

 Nothing besides the files within each tweak's folder were used to generate the .ipas.
-If you have any doubt about the content in them, rename the file to .zip, uncompress it and look for yourself.
+If you have any doubt about the content in them, rename the file to .zip, decompress it and look for yourself.

 Developers of these tweaks, if you don't want me to host an .ipa with your tweak injected, contact me and I'll delete it immediately.